MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

   >
   > Refer to [Manage desktop flows](/power-automate/desktop-flows/manage) for more information.

-- The `name` of the desktop flow connection (target machine/machine group) to use to run your flow.
+- The `name` of the desktop flow connection (targeting a machine/machine group) to use to run your flow.
 The name can be retrieved from the URL of the same connection page in Power Automate.
 The URL format is:
 `https://flow.microsoft.com/manage/environments/[Environment ID]/connections?apiName=shared_uiflow&connectionName=[Connection Name]`.

   > [!NOTE]